Get Started with the Maps SDK for Android

 Prerequisites

-Part 1: Create and configure your credentials
+Part 1: Configure your credentials

 Before starting to develop your application with the Maps SDK, you'll need to create and configure your credentials.

-Step 2: Configure your public token
+Step 1: Configure your public token

 - Open your project folder or create a new project in Android Studio.